Spring poses new challenges for the motorcycle rider!

 Justine, first things first:

-When it comes to motorcycle gloves, women and men both need gloves that are well made, fit well, and offer comfort AND protection.
+When it comes to women motorcycle gloves, women and men both need gloves that are well made, fit well, and offer comfort AND protection.

 But that's where the similarities end.
 Men’s gloves will not fit a woman’s hand properly.